roma-p/Maya_GearCreator/README.md

 - Once the plugin is launched, the gear creator IHM will pop, you can dock it if you want to.
 - IHM consists of three pages:
 	+ **gear networks page**: list all the network of the scene, you can rename / hide them.
-	+ **gear chains page**: list all the chains of the current network, will also temporarily color them for better comprehension of the network.
+	+ **gear chains page**: list all the chains of the current network, will also temporarily color them for a better comprehension of the network.
 You can rename / hide / edit the chains from here.
 	+ **object page (either gear or rod)**: from here you can rename / hide / edit the current object.
 Neighbour gears will also be temporarily colored.
 - As long as no element of a gear network is selected, only the "gear networks" page is accessible
 - Once you selected an object of the network: